kinderp/docker101/README.md

   docker build -t my-server .
   ```

-  * `-t`set name and tag of yout image, but remember you can alway re-tag later with **docker tag**
+  * `-t`set name and tag of your image, but remember you can always re-tag later with **docker tag**
-  * `-f` we didn't use this options but it specify Dockerfile to use. if omitted docker will aspect a `Dockergile` with capital D
+  * `-f` we didn't use this option but it specifies Dockerfile to use. if omitted docker will expect a `Dockergile` with capital D
-  * `.` dot at the end is the **BUILD CONTEXT** and simplyfing is the location that contains file to be send to docker deamon.
-In other words all inside current dir `.` will be sent to docker deamon during building process and will be present inside the final image.
-You can use `.gitignore` to avoid some dir or specific file in the same way you use `.gitignore`
+  * `.` dot at the end is the **BUILD CONTEXT** and simplyfing it is the location that contains files to be sent to docker deamon.
+In other words all inside current dir `.` will be sent to docker deamon during building process and they will be present inside the final image.
+You can use `.dockerignore` to avoid some dir or specific files in the same way you use `.gitignore`

   If building process went well, you should see `my-server` image running: